hosein-yousefii/MYSQL-replication-docker-stack/README.md

 ![LinkedIn](https://shields.io/badge/style-hoseinyousefii-black?logo=linkedin&label=LinkedIn&link=https://www.linkedin.com/in/hoseinyousefi)

 Implementing a master-master or master-slave mysql replication is always a challenge.
-I Automated this process using docker containers.
+I Automated this process by using docker containers.

 ## What is MYSQL?